January 2021 Letter to the Editor from Dr. Laurie Borowicz

 Only certain degrees and certificates within each program qualify.
 To learn more:

-We would be happy to assist you and help you discover a career for you.
-Give our office a call during business hours.
+We would be happy to help you discover a career.
+Please call our office during business hours for assistance.

 Yes!
 To search for other WIOA approved training programs, search on the Illinois Workforce Development System.